mozilla/normandy/docs/ops/config.rst

    Ideally this should list all the client-side apps that should be allowed to make remote XHR requests.

+.. envvar:: DJANGO_CORS_ALLOW_METHODS

+   :default: ``['DELETE', 'GET', 'OPTIONS', 'PATCH', 'POST', 'PUT']``

+   List of allowed CORS methods if applicable.
+Specifically this list is reduced to "read-only" methods when using the ``ProductionReadOnly`` configuration.

 Gunicorn settings
 -----------------
 These settings control how Gunicorn starts, when the default command of the